5 Strategies for Employee Retention Within the Public Sector

 Finally, every organisation experiences employee turnover, from the new starter to the stalwart.
 It’s a natural part of any organisation’s experience and crucial to prepare for.

 This means having protocols in place for those who can take over key tasks until that person can be replaced.
-It also means developing a knowledge base for questions that would have usually been answered by the exiting employee.
+It also means developing a knowledge base for questions that would have usually been answered by the existing employee.

 Essentially, public sector organisations need to create response avenues - for either knowledge sharing or action-taking - that mimic the role and experience of the person leaving.
 Even if this doesn’t work as well as the employee would have, it will ease the burden until a suitable replacement can be found and limit the impact on those receiving the services of the organisation.

 This means that, when someone leaves, the working experience of others isn’t negatively affected by a lack of knowledge.
-Putting people in stressful situations because knowledge or processes haven’t been handed creates pressure and increases the risk of employees getting fed up.
+Putting people in stressful situations because knowledge or processes haven’t been handed in creates pressure and increases the risk of employees getting fed up.
 By having turnover protocols in place, the transition between one team format and another can be seamless.

 These five strategies for employee retention will show employees they're valued and have space and time to grow within a position.
 After all, it’s not just about keeping employees on but also about allowing them to develop as both employees and human beings.